-- 1. Before the session: Make a sample crown using the instructions below.
+Before the session: Make a sample crown using the instructions below.
 Also, take a survey around the area where you will be doing the lesson.
 If there are lots of trees and leaves around, make sure the area is safe for your child/children to explore.
 If there are no trees, you will need to collect a large pile of leaves from elsewhere and bring them to your child/children.
-Make sure you do not pick the leaves too early, as they will become too dry and brittle. - 2.
-In the session: Flip to the page in the book where the boy turns the tree's leaves into a crown and "plays king of the forest."
+Make sure you do not pick the leaves too early, as they will become too dry and brittle.
+If you don't have access to leaves, you can also make paper leaves and colour them in with crayon or coloured pencils.

+During the session: Flip to the page in the book where the boy turns the tree's leaves into a crown and "plays king of the forest."
 Your child/children will now get a chance to do the same.
 Let them study the boy's crown and think about how they might like to make their own.

-- 3. Start by making the base of your crows.
+1. Start by making the base of your crowns.
 Take a strip of paper and bend it into a circle.
-Then, fit the circle onto the head of your child, adjusting the size based on the child's head, then staple the ends together.
-Older children may be able to help each other with this step, while younger children may need to do it one at a time, with you helping each one individually. - 4.
-Once all your child/children have their crown bases, let them go and hunt for leaves outside, or come up and grab leaves from your collection.
+Then, fit the circle onto the head of your child, adjusting the size based on the child's head, then staple the ends of the paper together.
+Older children may be able to help each other with this step, while younger children may need to do it one at a time, with you helping each one individually.

+- Once all your child/children have their crown bases, let them go and hunt for leaves outside, or come up and grab leaves from your collection.
 Encourage them to try and think about what sorts of trees the leaves come from, as well as the different shapes and colours the leave take on.

-If necessary, your child/children can also cut and colour in leaves out of paper.

-- 5. Finally, have your child/children set their crown bases on the table and begin gluing leave to it, building up the crown.
+If necessary, your child/children can also cut and colour in leaves out of paper. - 3.
+Finally, have your child/children set their crown bases on the table and begin gluing leaves to it, building up the crown.
 Make sure your child/children do NOT use the glue while the crown is on their head, so that the crown does not get stuck to their head or hair.
-Once the leaves are added, leave the crowns in a safe spot, until they are dried. - 6.
+Once the leaves are added, place the crowns in a safe spot until they are dried. - 4.
 When all of the crowns are decorated and dried, let your child/children go around playing King of the Forest.
 Let them speak to the trees, play, and enjoy themselves.
-However, warn them that the crowns (and the leaves on them) are very delicate, and may break very easily. - 7.
-Before leaving, ask your child/children to think about what they have done.
-What have they made?
-What did they make it from?
-Where did the materials come from?
-Do they think the trees are happy to see their leaves made into crowns?
-Now that they have crowns, will they continue going back into the forest, or will they go somewhere else to find a different sort of happiness, like the boy?

-LEARNING ACTIVITY 2: Paper Bag Trees
+Activity 2: Paper Bag Trees

-- Paper bags (one per child)
+- Paper bags (one per child) - Scissors

-- Scissors

-- Paint / markers (optional)
+Paint / markers (optional)

 Distribute scissors and one paper bag to each child.
 Tell them to leave the bag folded and closed.
-Using scissors, make four evenly spaced cuts from the top (open) end of the bag until they are threequarters of the way down to the bottom (see picture).
+Using scissors, make four evenly spaced cuts from the top (open) end of the bag until they are three-quarters of the way down to the bottom (see picture).